QiqiGYL/NRC_Coop/README.md

 ### Purpose
 The benchmarking program automates the evaluation of CKKS precision in OpenFHE.
 The shell script `run_big_table.csv.sh`:
-- Executes the `lib-benchmark-precision` binary.
+- Executes the `lib-benchmark-precision_csv` binary.
 - Reads the input CSV file (`big_table_128.csv`) row by row, passing parameters to OpenFHE.
 - Measures CKKS precision for the provided parameters.
 - Output the original parameters along with their precision results to the new CSV file ('big_table_128_precision.csv').